Jalen McLeod: College career

 McLeod appeared in five games, one as a starter, as a true freshman in 2020, posting nine tackles and two sacks.
 He then played in all 14 games in 2021 and recorded 26 tackles, a sack, and three tackles-for-loss (TFLs).
 As a junior in 2022, he posted 41 tackles, six sacks, 7.5 TFLs and two forced fumbles, with both of his forced fumbles coming in an upset win over Texas A&M. He was selected third-team All-Sun Belt Conference (SBC) for his 2022 performance.

 McLeod opted to transfer following the 2022 season, concluding his stint with the Mountaineers having made 76 tackles, 12.5 TFLs and three forced fumbles in 30 games played.
 He ended up transferring to the Auburn Tigers for the 2023 season.
 With the Tigers that year, he totaled 50 tackles, 10.5 TFLs and 5.5 sacks.
 As a senior in 2024, he recorded 57 tackles and a team-leading 14 TFLs and eight sacks.
 He was invited to the 2025 Senior Bowl.

 Professional career

-Mcleod was selected 194th overall in the sixth round in the 2025 NFL draft by the Jacksonville Jaguars.
+McLeod was selected 194th overall in the sixth round in the 2025 NFL draft by the Jacksonville Jaguars.

+On August 30, 2026, McLeod was waived by the Jaguars as part of final roster cuts and re-signed to the practice squad the next day.